Registering a Branch in Spain

 Forming a Branch in Spain

-To open a branch, a public deed must be signed and registered at the Mercantile Registry.
-Under Spanish foreign investment legislation, the branch must be allocated capital, although there is no minimum capital requirement.
+To establish a branch, the procedure entails the execution of a public deed, which should subsequently be registered at the Mercantile Registry.
+In accordance with Spanish foreign investment regulations, the branch is obliged to have an allocated capital, although there exists no specific minimum capital requirement.

-The choice between forming a branch or a subsidiary in Spain may be influenced by commercial considerations (e.g., a company might provide a more “stable” presence than a branch) or by considerations of legal certainty (a subsidiary limits the shareholder’s liability).
+The decision between opting for a branch or forming a subsidiary in Spain may be swayed by various factors, including commercial considerations, where a company might offer a more “stable” presence compared to a branch, or legal considerations focused on limiting the shareholder’s liability.

 From a legal point of view, the most important differences between a branch and a subsidiary are as follows: